getsentry/rfcs/text/0032-improved-api-tokens.md

 # Unresolved questions

+- How do we deploy the necessary changes for the backend and frontend separately and in a backwards compatible way?
 - Implementation path for `APIApplication` secrets.
 - Is there a downside to allowing `null` in the additional columns?
 - What is the median time between token use?